snail-z/OverlayController/README.md

  ```

-If you need use the objc version : [SnailQuickMaskPopups](https://github.com/snail-z/SnailQuickMaskPopups.git)
+If you need use the Objective-C version : [SnailQuickMaskPopups](https://github.com/snail-z/SnailQuickMaskPopups.git)

 ## License